Mental Health Conference

 Music Therapy Continuing Education

-The Mental Health Conference is approved by the Certification Board for Music Therapists (CBMT) for 6 Continuing Music Therapy Education credits.
-Credits awarded by CBMT are accepted by the National Board for Certified Counselors (NBCC).
-Molloy College, Provider Number: P-102, maintains responsibility for program quality and adherence to CBMT policies and criteria.
+The Mental Health Conference is approved for 6 Continuing Music Therapy Education (CMTE) credits.
+Molloy College maintains responsibility for program quality and adherence to CBMT policies and criteria.

 Social Work Continuing Education Credit